emic/fmcsadmin/README.md

 - Make paused databases available
 - Run a schedule
 - Send a message to clients
-- Start a server process (for FileMaker Server)
+- Start a server process
-- Restart a server process (for FileMaker Server)
+- Restart a server process
-- Stop a server process (for FileMaker Server)
+- Stop a server process
 - Retrieve server or CWP configuration settings
 - Change server or CWP configuration settings
-- List plug-ins (for FileMaker Server 19.2.1 or later)
+- List plug-ins
-- Manage SSL certificates (for FileMaker Server 19.2.1 or later)
+- Manage SSL certificates
-- Move databases out of hosted folder (for FileMaker Server 19.3.1 or later)
+- Move databases out of hosted folder
-- View and change the setting for sharing streaming URLs (for FileMaker Server 19.3.2 or later)
+- View and change the setting for sharing streaming URLs
-- Cancel the currently running backup (for FileMaker Server 19.5.1 or later)
+- Cancel the currently running backup
-- View and change the setting for parallel backup (for FileMaker Server 19.5.1 or later)
+- View and change the setting for parallel backup
-- FileMaker Admin API PKI Authentication (for FileMaker Server 19.6.1 or later)
+- FileMaker Admin API PKI Authentication
-- View the settings for the persistent cache (for FileMaker Server 2023 or later)
+- View and change the settings for the persistent cache (for FileMaker Server 2024)
-- Change the settings for the persistent cache (for FileMaker Server 2024 or later)
-- View and change the setting for database server auto restarting (for FileMaker Server 2024 or later)
-- View and change the setting for blocking new users (for FileMaker Server 2024 or later)
+- View and change the setting for blocking new users (for FileMaker Server 2024)

 Supported Servers
 -----